 After that, the filming started and Kelly and Ryan come out.
 I wasn’t chosen for the trivia prize, but it was a fun show.
 The guest was Lana Parilla from Once Upon a Time.
 I hadn’t heard of her either.

 I really enjoyed the taping of Live with Kelly and Ryan, and I was thrilled that I could take photographs.
 Also, I was impressed that both Kelly and Ryan interacted with the audience during the breaks and even took selfies.
 In hindsight, I wish I would have taken one of the seats at stage level.
-You could tell that the staff knew what they were doing and are were very efficient.
+You could tell that the staff knew what they were doing and were very efficient.

 The taping was over by 11:30.